hs-duesseldorf/se2rest/README.md

 The restcontroller(s) define(s) how the server answers to http calls from clients.
 Each HTTP command (GET, POST, PUT, DELETE) is translated to a CRUD (create, read/receive, update, delete) operation to store the received JSON in the database as a table row, or to retrieve information the client(s) ask(s) for from the database and send it back inside the http body in JSON.

 Because in theory we could have much more entities to be made accessible via a restcontroller we will first create a `GenericRestcontroller.java` that already includes all HTTP Call mappings.
-Only changing an already existing entity is a bit tricky to be made generic, since we ca not say how much and what attributes all of our entities will have.
+Only changing an already existing entity is a bit tricky to be made generic, since we can not say how much and what attributes all of our entities will have.
 So `GenericRestcontroller.java` includes the abstract method `updateEntity()` which needs to be implemented by each child class of GenericRestcontroller.
 In our case we only have `PersonRestController.java` so this might look too much effort but if you imagine again you have more than one entity you probably do not want to write down the same mappings again and again.

 Create `GenericRestController.java` and `PersonRestController.java` inside the `restcontroller` package.